danneu/reddit/README.md

 }
 ```

-Even better, we can rewrite the previous example with a client extension `#urlsOf(subreddit)` that returns
+Even better, in Kotlin, we can rewrite the previous example with a client extension `#urlsOf(subreddit)` that returns
 a lazy sequence of urls found in the submission and comment bodies.

 ``` kotlin